Vidvox/isf-docs/quickstart/index.md

 This very simple example demonstrates the two important details when creating image filters:
 - Including the "inputImage" as an element in the `INPUTS` section of the JSON blob.
 - Using the `IMG_NORM_PIXEL()` function to get the color of a particular normalized pixel.
 Within ISF, this function and its non-normalized counterpart `IMG_PIXEL()` replace the functions `texture2D()` or `texture2DRect()`.
 More information can be found on the [ISF built-in functions](https://vidvox.github.io/isf/ref/functions) reference page.

+ISF compositions can include more than one image input, making it possible to pass in additional data to be used for things like masking and distortion effects.
+Additional information on declaring image inputs and the image filter convention can be found in the[ISF JSON Reference](https://vidvox.github.io/isf/ref/json).

 ## Including Vertex Shaders